Virata Parva: English translations

 Several translations of the Sanskrit book Virata Parva in English are available.
 Two translations from 19th century, now in public domain, are those by Kisari Mohan Ganguli and Manmatha Nath Dutt.
 The translations vary with each translator's interpretations.

 J. A. B. van Buitenen completed an annotated edition of Virata Parva, based on critically edited and least corrupted version of Mahabharata known in 1975.
 Debroy, in 2011, notes that updated critical edition of Virata Parva, with spurious and corrupted text removed, has 4 parts, 67 adhyayas (chapters) and 1,736 shlokas (verses).
 Debroy's translation of a critical edition of Virata Parva appears in Volume 4 of his series.

 Clay Sanskrit Library has published a 15-volume set of the Mahabharata that includes a translation of Virata Parva by Kathleen Garbutt.
 This translation is modern and uses an old manuscript of the Epic.
 The translation does not remove verses and chapters now widely believed to be spurious and smuggled into the Epic in 1st or 2nd millennium CE.

 The entire parva has been "transcreated" and translated in verse by the poet Dr. Purushottama Lal published by Writers Workshop.

+Scholarly reception

+In the 2nd-century CE Spitzer Manuscript found in Kizil Caves, which includes a table of contents of the Mahabharata, there is no mention of the Virata Parva and Anushasana Parva.
+However, this methodology to consider the Parva as later additions to the epic, isn't widely supported by all scholars and has been criticised.
+Moreover, the Parva is the consistent part of the Mahabharata and has also been included in the Mainstream Critical edition prepared by BORI forming an integral part of the Mahabharata.